v3rtigo-iot/blog/content/posts/emux-ludus/index.md

 | ------------- |
 | https://docs.ludus.cloud/docs/quick-start/deploy-range |

 That's pretty much it.
 Now, in each of these there is a lot more detailed documentation that is 100000% worth familiarizing yourself with.
-In our case, i'm going to focus only on what we need to get the range up in a default state, however, there is a ton of other tweaks you can make if that's your thing.
+In our case, I'm going to focus only on what we need to get the range up in a default state, however, there is a ton of other tweaks you can make if that's your thing.

 ### Adding A Role

-There are a couple ways to accompish this as you'll see in the Ludus docs.
+There are a couple ways to accomplish this as you'll see in the Ludus docs.
 We can either add directly from the Ansible Galaxy or from a local directory, if we git clone the repo.
 In this case let's just add from the Ansible Galaxy.

 ```bash
 local:~$ ludus ansible role add badsectorlabs.ludus_emux